 TONY DAVID | ASSOCIATE HEAD COACH / RECRUITING COORDINATOR

-"Recognition for us in the coaching world usually only comes in wins and losses,” said Davis.
+"Recognition for us in the coaching world usually only comes in wins and losses,” said David.
 “I was excited to receive word of this honor.
 It is great to be recognized, but more for the statement it makes about the direction of our program under (Head) Coach (Casey) Dunn, the season we had, and our entire coaching staff.
 We feel this team is ready to make that next step."

 David spent the 2004 season as an assistant coach at his alma mater, South Alabama.
 He helped lead the Jaguars to a share of their fourth-consecutive Sun Belt Conference Championship.
 While assisting with infield instruction and overseeing the outfield, David managed an outfield that would produce two major league draft picks (Adam Lind – third round and Kevin Williams – 30th round).